ansys/pymapdl/doc/source/getting_started/index.rst

 `Releases Page <pymapdl_releases_>`_ for your corresponding machine architecture.

-Each wheelhouse archive contains all the python wheels necessary to install PyMAPDL from scratch on Windows and Linux for Python 3.7 and 3.9.
-You can install this on an isolated system with a fresh python or on a virtual environment.
+Each wheelhouse archive contains all the Python wheels necessary to install PyMAPDL from scratch on Windows and Linux for Python 3.7 and 3.9.
+You can install this on an isolated system with a fresh Python or on a virtual environment.

 For example, on Linux with Python 3.7, unzip it and install it with the following: